hmxmilohax/rock-band-3-deluxe/readme.md

 ## Xbox 360 Hardware

 **NOTE: You WILL need a HACKED/MODDED (RGH or JTAG) Xbox 360 in order to play this mod on console.
-We hope this is clear**
+We hope this is clear.**

 First, dump or extract your Rock Band 3 game disc.